About the Island

 Take extra care when travelling at night time and early morning along the beaches during summer.
 You don’t want to drive over hatchlings or adult turtles!

-Boat strike can damage or kill green turtles, especially in estuaries, sandy straits and shallow inshore areas, with damage increasing with boat speed.
-Damage to the shell may lead to death or disruption to feeding or breeding regime.
+Boat strikes can damage or kill green turtles, especially in estuaries, sandy straits and shallow inshore areas, with damage increasing with boat speed.
+Damage to the shell may lead to death or disruption to the feeding or breeding regime.